cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-with-skeletons/manual-skeletons.md

-Ideal for scenarios like human pose estimation and facial landmark detection, skeleton annotations offer a structured and precise approach to marking intricate details in images and videos.
+Ideal for scenarios like human pose estimation and facial landmark detection, skeleton annotations offer a the structured and precise approach to marking intricate details in images and videos.

 See: